 - T-1 Establish and follow a baseline vocabulary for attractive, well-designed, commonly placed site elements for standard, system-wide identity.
 Baseline elements include signage and furnishings. - T-2 Working within that overall system identity, develop distinct themes for each trail to establish a unique character.
-Themes may be expressed through signage, custom furnishings, and plant selections. - T-3 Historic and environmental interpretive elements should be included to contribute to trail character.
+Themes may be expressed through signage, custom furnishings, and plant selections. - T-3 Historic and environmental interpretive elements should be included to contribute to trail character. - T-4 Off-street shared use (pedestrians, bikes, and other non-motorized use) trails should generally have the following basic design characteristics: - Paved (asphalt or compacted AB) trail. - Preferred width of 16', including two shared 6' travel lanes and two 2' shoulders. - T-5 Trails should be a minimum of 10 feet wide to accommodate maintenance and emergency vehicles, or 12 feet in areas requiring storm drainage maintenance equipment. - T-6 The Bikeways Master Plan contains more detailed guidance and specifications for bike facilities, street crossings, sidewalks and paths adjacent to roadways.
+These paths will be an integral part of Tracy's trail system.

-- 10'-12' trail width acceptable where context requires. - Opportunity zones for amenities in additional 4' right-of-way where possible.